Is Kindle KDP Select Right for You?

 Another component allowed authors to give away their book for 5 days out of each 90-day period.

-The idea was that thousands of people would download your book, and you could expect a huge number of reviews and the buzz would skyrocket paid sales.
+The idea was that thousands of people would download your book, and you could expect a massive number of reviews and the buzz would skyrocket paid sales.
 It worked, but not for long.
 It still works, but for very few.

 What killed the free promotions?